Minneapolis police station torched amid George Floyd protest

 Amid the violence in Minneapolis, a man was found fatally shot Wednesday night near a pawn shop, possibly by the owner, authorities said.

-Fire crews responded to about 30 intentionally set blazes, and multiple fire trucks were damaged by rocks and other projectiles, the fire department said.
+Fire crews responded to about 30 intentionally set blazes on Wednesday, and multiple fire trucks were damaged by rocks and other projectiles, the fire department said.
 No one was hurt by the blazes.

 The city on Thursday released a transcript of the 911 call that brought police to the grocery store where Floyd was arrested.
 The caller described someone paying with a counterfeit bill, with workers rushing outside to find the man sitting on a van.
 The caller described the man as “awfully drunk and he’s not in control of himself.”
 Asked by the 911 operator whether the man was “under the influence of something,” the caller said: “Something like that, yes.
 He is not acting right.”
 Police said Floyd matched the caller’s description of the suspect.

 The U.S. Attorney’s Office and the FBI in Minneapolis said Thursday they were conducting “a robust criminal investigation” into the death.
-President Donald Trump has said he had asked an investigation to be expedited.
+Trump has said he had asked an investigation to be expedited.

 The FBI is also investigating whether Floyd’s civil rights were violated.